 My faithful impact driver recently bit the dust after several years of service.
 You can’t spend much time mourning old tools when there are jobs to do, so I immediately began a search for its replacement.
 I was impressed with the breadth of new choices and features.
 The market boasts more compact designs, longer battery life, and even fluid-driven function now.
-Standard impact driver design features two hammers or anvils to create the force used to sink fasteners but only one tool – the Hitachi Triple Hammer Impact Driver – features three anvils.
+Standard impact driver design features two hammers or anvils to create the force used to sink fasteners.
+Only the Hitachi Triple Hammer Impact Driver features three.

 Three has got to be better than two, right?
 Or is it a gimmick?

-Hitachi’s been doing a solid job lately (check out Daniel Elms’ review of their AC brushless rotary hammer) so I decided to give the Hitachi Triple Hammer impact driver the nod.
+Hitachi (now Metabo HPT) has been doing a solid job lately (check out Daniel Elms’ review of the Metabo HPT DH52MEYM rotary hammer) so I decided to give the Metabo HPT/Hitachi Triple Hammer impact driver the nod.

 Three anvils allow the Hitachi Triple Hammer Impact Driver to produce up to 4,000 beats per minute and an impressive 1,832 inch-pounds of torque.
 Yet that’s just the beginning of the promising features of this ¼-inch keyless hex drive tool.